lohedges/vmmc/README.md

 vmmc::EnergyCallback energyCallback = std::bind(&Foo::computeEnergy, foo, _1, _2, _3);
 ```

-if `energyCallback` were instead a member of some object called `Foo`.
+if `computeEnergy` were instead a member of some object called `Foo`.

 ## The VMMC object
 To use LibVMMC you will want to create an instance of the VMMC object.
 This has the following